Ideas, drawings and trails for the public good

-I work as an artist, trail-finder, Sherpa, blogger, activist, visual storyteller and graphic facilitator.
-Mostly on my own projects, and as a freelance consultant for networks and for a number of media, organisations and companies including UN, EU and a lot of other organisations that make use of my knowledge on sustainability, design, digital media, psychology, thrive, and can use my visual way of getting and sketching ideas and understandings up for the Public Good.
+I work as an artist & idea-brainstormer and visual storyteller.
+Mostly on my own projects, and as an consultant for networks and for a number of media, organisations and companies including UN, EU and others that can make use of my knowledge on sustainability, innovation, design, digital media and thrive, and can use my visual way of getting and sketching ideas and understandings up for the Public Good.

-I work out of Copenhagen, Denmark, do most of my work with thousand year old drawing techniques and timeless tools like brushes, ink, paper and watercolor.
-I also have a few gadgets, including my Linux-Ubuntu powered tablet PC and solar powered Brunton charger.
+I work out of Copenhagen, Denmark, and do most of my work with classic drawing techniques and timeless tools like brushes, ink, paper and watercolors, that I can use both getting ideas indoors and out on the trails.

-I’ve been into hiking since 1987, after learning the basics on a mountaineering school in Norway and have since worked to combine a way to hike, sketch and help to design better ways of relating to nature.
-Longest trip I’ve done so far must be the 3,5 month hiking and research trek, I did down through France and Spain, sketching watercolors and taking notes, learning about the different types of dwellings and communities that supports the ancient pilgrimage-trail, the Camino to Santiago de Compostela, to get inspiration and new ideas for sustainable community dwellings.
+I’ve been into hiking since 1987, after learning the basics on a mountaineering school in Norway for a year.
+And have since worked to combine a way to hike, sketch and help to design better ways of relating to nature.
+Longest trip I’ve done so far is the 3,5 month hiking and research trek, I did down through France and Spain, sketching watercolors and taking notes, learning about the different types of dwellings and communities that supports the ancient pilgrimage-trail, the Camino to Santiago de Compostela, to get inspiration and new ideas for sustainable community dwellings.

-I work from a green vision to empower our cities, to find ways to make us thrive better and to, at the same time, get closer to finding more sustainable ways of living together.
+I work from a green vision to empower both cities and citizens to find ways to make us all thrive better and to, at the same time, get closer to finding more sustainable ways of living together.
 When drawing up ideas and concepts I use both words and research existing knowledge and concepts, while juggling with classic old-school design sketching techniques, pencils and watercolors.

 All the best